prebid/prebid.github.io/dev-docs/modules/freewheel.md

 ## How to use the module:

-If you are using FreeWheel as your ad server for long form header bidding than include this module while creating Prebid.js build.
+If you are using FreeWheel as your ad server for long-form header bidding then include this module while creating Prebid.js build.
 Use the exposed getTargeting method to get targeting key value pairs.

 #### Example: